 2 to 1 |

-*The percentages are valid for Lucky Ladies variations that use six decks.
+*The percentages are valid for Lucky Lucky variations that use six decks.

-Software supplier Felt Gaming offers a six-deck Lucky Lucky variant with a nearly identical pay structure – the only difference is the payout reduction for offsuit 6/7/8 combinations that pay 25 to 1 instead of 30 to 1.
-The reduced odds increase the house edge to 3.95%.
+Software supplier Felt Gaming offers a six-deck Lucky Lucky variant with an almost identical pay structure, the only change is the reduced payout for offsuit 6/7/8 combinations, which pays 25 to 1 instead of 30 to 1.
+The lower odds increase the house edge to 3.95%.

-The variation commonly plays with multiple decks, most typically six or eight.
-A six-deck Lucky Lucky game that uses the payout structure listed in the table above gives the house a 2.66% advantage, which is quite tolerable for a side wager.
+This side bet is typically offered with multiple decks, most often six or eight.
+A six-deck Lucky Lucky game that follows the paytable above gives the house a 2.66% advantage, which is quite reasonable for a side wager.
 The house edge drops slightly to 2.62% when eight decks are in play.

 2.82% |